canerozer/Mask_RCNN/README.md

 # Differences From the Original Branch

+* We added some properties exclusively for video processing.
+First of all, it is possible to use our tool for extracting the bounding box predictions of Mask R-CNN for each video frame of all videos of a dataset.
+This can be done by using evaluation.py file and the command should be specified such that:

+`python3 evaluation.py --mode="inference" --test-dataset-dir="path/to/Dataset/" --model-dir="mask_rcnn_coco.h5"`

+*  Furthermore, given a set of region of interests for each frame, it is possible to extract the output using the extension mode of evaluation.py.
+Assuming the project tree is specified as below, the command to extract the bounding box predictions given the region of interests CNN is specified as:

+`python3 evaluation.py --mode="extension" --test-dataset-dir="path/to/Dataset/" --model-dir="mask_rcnn_coco.h5 --particles-dir="path/to/RoIs"`

+*  This command has a couple of requirements.
+First of all, region of interests should be specified as **videoname_roi_tobe.txt** in the RoIs folder.
+RoI's should be written line-by-line for each video frame for a particular video.
+Then for all video frames, the region of interests should be finite and the location should be specified in $[x, y, w, h]$ format, where $x$ and $y$ is the top left corner's coordinate and $w$ and $h$ is the width and height of the region.
+These 4 variables has to be normalized between $[0, 1]$.
+Then, POST_PS_ROIS_INFERENCE and DETECTION_MAX_INSTANCES variables should be changed to number of given region of interests, which is a constant.
+If there is less region of interests than

-A baseline code for expanding the MS COCO Dataset with your own data was added.
+*  A baseline code for expanding the MS COCO Dataset with your own data was added.
 In addition, Group Normalization layers can be initialized instead of using Batch Normalization layers [1].
 Then, learning rate parameter was modified to 0.025 for a batch size of 2 [3].
 Lastly, shortcut connections, mask fusion architecture and bottom-up path augmentations were implemented; however, bottom-up augmentations were not tested due to OOM issues [2].

 [1]: [Group Normalization] --> https://arxiv.org/pdf/1803.08494.pdf

 [2]: [PANet] --> https://arxiv.org/pdf/1803.01534.pdf